General

 My child was approved for the Hope Scholarship but we are now moving out of state.
 Can my child still participate in the program?

 No, if your child is no longer a resident of West Virginia, he or she can no longer participate in the Hope Scholarship Program because they no longer meet the statutory eligibility requirements.
-If you move out of the state, please notify us in writing at hopescholarshipwv@wvsto.com so that we can take the necessary steps to close your child’s account in the EMA portal.
+If you move out of the state, please notify us in writing at hopescholarshipwv@wvsto.com so that we can take the necessary steps to close your child’s account in the Hope Scholarship portal.
 Failure to report moving out of state could be considered fraud.

 My child is a student with disabilities.
 Can my child participate in the Hope Scholarship Program?